 How do we make hydrogen?

-• steam reforming of natural gas is the most widespread technique: 95% of the world's hydrogen is produced in this way.
+There are several techniques for producing hydrogen:• steam reforming of natural gas is the most widespread technique: 95% of the world's hydrogen is produced in this way.
 It involves reacting methane with water to obtain a mixture containing hydrogen and CO2.
 The CO2 emitted by this process could be captured and stored to produce a decarbonated hydrogen.
 Instead of natural gas, the use of biomethane (methane from the fermentation of biomass) is also a solution for producing decarbonated hydrogen.

 • gasification makes it possible to produce, by combustion, a mixture of CO and H2 from coal (a solution that emits a lot of CO2) or biomass.